 10. The Coronation of 1953 was the first ever to be televised

 It was watched by 27 million people in the UK alone (out of the 36 million population), and millions more around the world.
 For most people, it was the first time they had watched an event on television.
 Millions also listened on the radio.

-Elizabeth’s reign has not been straightforward.
+Elizabeth’s reign was not straightforward.
 Almost from the off she had to deal with family troubles as well as the symptoms of Britain’s terminal imperial decline.

-Nevertheless her adept handling of the great events throughout her reign has ensured that, despite a few hiccups and occasional republican mutterings, her popularity has remained high.
+Nevertheless her adept handling of the great events throughout her reign ensured that, despite a few hiccups and occasional republican mutterings, her popularity remained high.